Hedwyn/zig-easy-cli/README.md

     .logFn = easycli.logHandler,
 };
 ```

+* `--quiet`: runs the parsing without printing anything to standard output (or any stream used as the main output).
+You can also check the value for this parsed flags if you want to also mute other parts of your own processing.
+* `--palette`: specifies which palette to use for styling.

 # Subcommands
 This tool also supports subcommands, with their individual parsers.
 An example is available in `examples/subcmd.zig`.
 Subcommands should be defined as tagged unions, each variant type being a `CliParser` itself.
 For example: